Speirs Group Limited Board Charter

 For Speirs Group Limited, the Secretary to the Board also acts as CEO.

 The role of the Board is to add long-term value to the Company's shares as well as providing sustainable returns to all stakeholders.

-Management will not be represented on the Board.
-Management control is exercised by the Board Secretary (Speirs Group Limited) and the appropriate CEO (entities that are subsidiaries or associates of Speirs Group Limited, or in which Speirs Group Limited owns a significant interest).
+Management will not be represented on the Board unless the relevant Management representative has made a significant investment in a group controlled entity.
+Management control is exercised by the Board Secretary (Speirs Group Limited) and the appropriate CEO (entities that are subsidiaries or associates of Speirs Group Limited.

 The Board will:

 - ensure that the Company's Goals are clearly established, and that strategies, originated by Management, are in place for achieving them;

 - ensure that Management is pro-active in building the businesses within established parameters, through innovation, initiative, technology, new products and the development of business knowhow;

 - appoint the CEO, set the terms of the CEO's employment contract and, if necessary, terminate the CEO's employment with the Company;

 - protect the Company's financial position and its ability to meet its debts and other obligations when they fall due;